Case Cracked: Here’s How to Open a Window That’s Been Painted Shut

 • Dust mask

 There are few things as frustrating as wanting to open a window on a fresh spring day only to find the window won’t budge.
 The likely culprit?
 Your stuck window is painted shut.
-Fortunately, it’s a simple problem with a simple solution — follow these steps and you’ll know how to open painted shut windows in no time.
+Fortunately, it’s a simple problem with a simple solution—follow these steps, and you’ll know how to open painted shut windows in no time.

-Prepping to Open a Window That’s Painted Shut
+Prepping To Open a Window That’s Painted Shut

 Before you start, make sure the window is unlocked.
 Plan on working on the window from the outside, so get your ladder set up if the window is on the second floor or out of reach.
 Working on a window from the inside is a lot more work that will require cleanup and mildly destructive removal of the interior window frame.

 The last prep step to take is checking for the presence of lead-based paint.
 If you live in an old house built before 1978, it’s likely there is lead paint on the outside and inside.
 You’ll want to follow best lead-safety practices and test using a commonly available swab.
-If lead is there, you should take basic precautions like wearing a dust mask, vacuuming with a HEPA filter, and thoroughly washing your clothing after the job is complete to prevent exposure to others, especially children.
+If lead is present, you should take basic precautions like wearing a dust mask, vacuuming with a HEPA filter, and thoroughly washing your clothing after the job is complete to prevent exposure to others, especially children.

 1. Verify the Window Is Painted Shut, Not Nailed Shut